Skip to content

 The proven benefits of familiarisation

-1. Reduce stress and anxiety in your horse
+1. Reducing stress and anxiety in the horse

-A horse arriving on the morning of a competition can be overwhelmed by stimuli: unfamiliar smells, other horses, noise, crowds, decorated fences… This physiological stress triggers an adrenaline surge that can affect concentration.
+A horse arriving directly on the morning of a competition can be overwhelmed by stimuli: unfamiliar smells, other horses, the atmosphere and noise, the crowd, decorated fences… This physiological stress triggers an adrenaline surge that can affect concentration.

-The day-before session allows your horse to get used to the environment without the pressure of competition.
-Studies in equine behaviour confirm that gradual, low-stress exposure to an unfamiliar environment durably reduces fear responses.
+The session the day before allows the horse to grow familiar with the environment, without the pressure of competition.
+Studies in equine behaviour confirm that gradual, stress-free exposure to an unfamiliar environment durably reduces fear responses.
 The nervous system has time to settle before the following day's competition.

-By arriving the day before, you avoid the stress of a last-minute morning journey, unexpected traffic, and you give your horse a night's rest in his temporary stable or paddock before competing.
+By arriving the day before, you avoid the stress of a last-minute morning journey, unexpected traffic, and you allow your horse to rest for the night before competing ✨

 Familiarisation doesn't only benefit the horse!
 It's also an opportunity for the rider to:

-• Identify the terrain's specific features (ground consistency, camber, orientation)
+• Identifying the terrain's specific characteristics (ground firmness, camber, orientation)

-• Identify the areas that may be stressful for your horse (arena corners, grandstand entrance…)
+• Identifying potentially stressful areas for your horse (arena corners, grandstand entrance…)

 Familiarisation: what do the rules say?

-Rules vary depending on the federation and discipline:
+Rules vary depending on the federation and the discipline:

-• In Dressage: riders may work in the indoor or outdoor arenas made available, often within set times defined by the organiser.
+• In Dressage: riders may work in the arenas or schooling areas provided, often within set hours defined by the organiser.

 • In Eventing: the cross-country course walk on foot is regulated, but a general familiarisation of the site is possible from the day before.

-Always check with the organiser regarding arena access times and any restrictions, particularly at major FEI events.
+Always check with the organiser regarding arena access times and any restrictions that may apply 😉

 Duration and intensity: less is more